jataware/dojo/README.md

 2. Run `$ make init` to configure and pull the required submodules
 3. Add your secrets to the file `envfile`
 4. Update `spacetag/settings.json` with your secrets and the settings found in `envfile`
+5. Run `$ make up` to build and bring online all services
+6. Run `$ make create-es-indexes` to create the elasticsearch indexes
 5. Setup is complete

 ## Running